 “The issue is not China, which is clearly a market for the future of HSBC, the issue is insurance,” said Jim Antos, a Hong Kong-based analyst at Mizuho Securities.
 “The bank has sold a number of general insurance businesses globally in the past year, so divesting Ping An shares is a logical step.”

 In March, Paris-based Axa SA agreed to pay about $494 million to acquire HSBC’s general insurance business in Hong Kong, Singapore and Mexico.
 Sydney-based QBE Insurance Group Ltd. will pay about $420 million for operations in Argentina and a unit of Hang Seng Bank Ltd., a subsidiary of HSBC.

-Meanwhile, the bank, which has so far invested more than $7 billion in China since 2001, has held on to stakes acquired in Chinese financial firms even as rivals including Goldman Sachs Group Inc. (GS), Citigroup Inc. and Bank of America Corp.
-(BAC) pared holdings to replenish capital.
+Meanwhile, the bank, which has so far invested more than $7 billion in China since 2001, has held on to stakes acquired in Chinese financial firms even as rivals including Goldman Sachs Group Inc. (GS:US), Citigroup Inc. and Bank of America Corp.
+(BAC:US) pared holdings to replenish capital.

 HSBC now owns 19 percent of Bank of Communication Co., the nation’s fifth-largest lender, and 8 percent of closely held Bank of Shanghai Co.
 Its Hong Kong unit, Hang Seng Bank, holds a 13 percent stake in China’s Industrial Bank Co.